 Repairs that homeowners believe are delayed, incomplete, or temporary

-The presence of these conditions does not automatically mean a builder is legally responsible, but significant or recurring problems may warrant professional evaluation.
+The presence of these conditions does not automatically mean a builder is legally responsible.
+However, significant or recurring problems may warrant professional evaluation.
+Learn more about how to spot construction defects in your home to better understand potential issues.

 When You May Want to Explore a Construction Defect Claim